The Future of Work in the Banking Industry

 Taking care of yourself in this context also means saying ‘no’ every once and a while.
 If not, you get involved in all kinds of calls and meetings that simply consume energy.
 You cannot concentrate on a screen for a full day.
 This constraint requires another way of working.

 Choose your own breaks: this other way of working means that you need to free your mind every now and then, which sometimes seems impossible with calls from early morning to late in the evening.
-Again: autonomy has become an extremely important skill.
+Again: autonomy has become a vital skill.

-The conversation continued also to how, in a remote environment, an organisation should evaluate its employees.
+The conversation also continued to how, in a remote environment, an organization should evaluate its employees.
 It has become impossible today to do this based on the number of hours in the office (if it ever was a right KPI for evaluations).
 As a manager, trusting your team and setting expectations on output instead of working hours is the only reasonable way forward these days.
-Of course, that is: in a reasonable sense of structure and respect for your colleagues’ productive hours.
+Of course, that is: in a fair sense of structure and respect for your colleagues’ productive hours.